LabinotVila/Zebra-Riddle/README.md

 # Zebra-Riddle

-The implementation of a simple solution to solve Zebra's Riddle using Machine Learning's Backtracking in C#.
+The implementation of a simple solution to solve Zebra's Riddle using Backtrack algorithm in C#.